 - in Scotland - a personal licence from the local Licensing Board.
 All licensed premises in Scotland require alcohol sales to be made by - or under the authorisation of - a personal licence holder

-- licences from PRS for Music and Phonographic Performance Ltd (PPL) for background music (although you may well decide to use music that's not controlled by these organisations and may be royalty free)
+- a licence from PPL PRS Ltd for background music (although you may well decide to use music that's not controlled by these organisations and may be royalty free)

 - a 'first sale' fish buyer's registration covering the purchase of fresh fish direct from fishermen.
 Registration is available from the Fisheries Department in each of the countries in the UK.
 You can get more information on the Seafish website